invprob-ml-workshop/invprob-ml-workshop.github.io/README.md

-Welcome to the website of the workshop "Regularisation for Inverse Problems and Machine Learning", which will be held at Sorbonne Universités (room 16-26-209) on November 18th 2019.
+Welcome to the website of the workshop "Regularisation for Inverse Problems and Machine Learning", which will be held at Sorbonne Université (room 16-26-209) on November 18th 2019.

 ## Registration
 Attendance to this one-day workshop (including Lunch) is for free, but registration is *mandatory* (see here).